 Most of this page is dedicated to pump track rollers, but it should certainly help inform the application of these principles to “whoopee” like drains and rollers on or on the side of trails.
 More on grades and grade reversals is here.

 Fast is one thing, smooth is another.
 Or fast is smooth, smooth is fast, so consider clothoids (see Bike Jump Design page).
-A cycloid could work for berms, but it depends on where riders come and down the entry and exit (they are probably going to follow a clothoid path along whatever is built).
+A cycloid or tautochrone could work for berms, but it depends on where riders come down the entry and out the exit (they are probably going to follow a clothoid path along whatever is built).
 Of course laying this type of berm out in the field would be a little tedious, if not futile.
 Also, is it really necessary, even on a pump track?
 And wouldn’t it suck to have cookie cutter replicas at nearly every berm, or roller for that matter?
 Would the character and art be lost?
 Yes.
 These curves/shapes are probably the most important on pump tracks where the goal is easy pumping and conserving as much energy as possible rather than losing it.
 Nonetheless, knowing what this means and how it works can help builders understand the basic shapes and how to get more (or less) speed when needed, and how to not stray too far from efficient form, flow, and motion.

 I did test Brachistochrone rollers (see below).
 Long story short, don’t try this at home.